 Your Employer pays for most of the cost of your pension benefits.
-How much it costs you (PDF) will depend on how much you earn, but it will be between 5.5% and 12.5% of your pensionable pay under the MAIN section of the Scheme.
+How much it will cost will depend on how much you earn, but it will be between 5.5% and 12.5% of your pensionable pay under the MAIN section of the Scheme.
 The contribution rates are reviewed periodically and may change in the future.

 However, the amount you actually pay to be a member of the Scheme is far less than you think, as you will receive tax-relief on the contributions that you pay.
 Any contractual or non-contractual overtime you work is classed as pensionable – which means you will pay pension contributions on this additional money.